Nutrition:

 Top | Supplies & Home| Education & Health

-• Daily walks or jogs, with your dog at your side or behind you, can be very beneficial.
-These activities reduce boredom, creates a leader-follower relationship, and increases exercise and conditioning.
+• Daily walks or jogs can be very beneficial.
+These activities reduce boredom and increases exercise and conditioning.
+Get more out of your walks by stopping periodically and cue other behaviors.
 Playing and running in the yard is generally not sufficient, especially for working dogs.
+Other forms of exercise include play with a "flirt pole," nose work, trick training, interactive toys, tug (yes, tug, even for bird dogs), and approved-destructables.

 • When training, if you feel yourself getting angry or stressed, ask your dog to do one last command that he will definitely be successful with and end the session.
-Dogs learn better with frequent, regular short sessions.
+Dogs learn better with frequent, regular short sessions that are fun and non-threatening!

-• Don’t punish bad behavior such as digging, barking, misplaced chewing… train against the behavior and then correct.
-But more importantly, prevent the problem at its source!
+• Don’t punish bad behavior such as digging, barking, misplaced chewing… Prevent the problem at its source!
 Boredom and frustration can be greatly via exercise, Kongs, chew toys, long-lasting treats, activity….

 • Never tie a dog up with any sort of tightening collar, be it a martingle, choke chain, prong collar, etc. That sounds like common sense, but people do it.

 • Keep your dog occupied year round- swim, walk, train, play, hike, HUNT.
-Join a local hunting or bird dog club- you and your dog will learn and have fun!
+Join a local training, hunting, or bird dog club- you and your dog will learn and have fun!

 Top | Supplies & Home | Training, Behavior, & Exercise